-This page is my Greatest Hits.
+This page is my “Greatest Hits.”
 These are the pieces I’ve written that I feel are my best work and where I accomplished everything I set out to.
-Several of them are long-form essays rather than standard articles and posts, and this archive is here so that when they drop off the “most recent articles” on the front page they’ll still be easily accessible.
-If you’re new to my website, this could either be a great place to start, as this is my best work, or the worst place to start, as many of these pieces are longer than my usual output and kind of unrepresentative of the website as a whole.
+Several of them are long-form essays rather than standard articles and posts, and this archive is here so that when they drop off the “most recent articles” on the homepage they’ll still be easily accessible.
+If you’re new to my website, this could either be a great place to start, as this is my best work, or the worst place to start, as many of these pieces are longer than my usual output and might be unrepresentative of the website as a whole.

-Regardless, I hope you’ll check out these articles and essays at some point.
+Regardless, I hope you’ll check out these articles and essays at some point!

 Et in Arcadia Ego: What went wrong?